overte-org/overte-docs-sphinx/docs/source/script/write-scripts.md

 # Write Your Own Scripts

-Vircadia's robust [JavaScript API](https://apidocs.vircadia.dev) provides the tools for you to build great content and user experiences in VR.
+Overte's robust [JavaScript API](https://apidocs.overte.org) provides the tools for you to build great content and user experiences in VR.

-In this section, you can find simple code samples to do common tasks in Vircadia.
+In this section, you can find simple code samples to do common tasks in Overte.
 To see these code samples in action, copy the code to a file, `testScripts.js`, saved somewhere on your computer.

 <div class="admonition note">
     <p class="admonition-title">Note</p>